agilepoodle/presentations/information-system-development-lecture/README.md

 ## How to get the material?

-I have gathered most of presentaions into this github repository.
+I have gathered most of presentations into this github repository.
 You can either

-* copy the html-file and the asset -directory to your computer as such
+* copy just the single html-file and the asset -directory here as such to your computer

 or